danx123/macan-video-player/README.md

 ---

-📝 Changelog — Macan Video Player
+📝 Changelog — Macan Video Player v4.0.0

-3.6.0
-- Improve Performance
-- Update Engine (macan-engine)
+- Changed control icon from qtawesome to svg xml
+---
 ⚡ Note:
 The source code shared is the base/mainframe.
 For a stable version with all the above features, use the binary release on the official release page.